-Movement by sea is in some ways similar.
-It does not use the MOVE order however.
-Instead, the owner of a ship must issue the SAIL order, and other units wishing to help sail the ship must also issue the SAIL order.
+Movement by sea is mostly similar.
+The owner of a ship must issue the MOVE (or ADVANCE) order, and other units wishing to help sail the ship must issue the SAIL order.
 The ship will then, if possible, make the indicated movement, carrying all units on the ship with it.
 Units on board the ship, but not aiding in the sailing of the ship, may execute other orders while the ship is sailing.
-A unit which does not wish to travel with the ship should leave the ship in a coastal region, before the SAIL order is processed.
+A unit which does not wish to travel with the ship should leave the ship in a coastal region, before the MOVE order is processed.
 (A coastal region is defined as a non-ocean region with at least one adjacent ocean region.)

-Note that a unit on board a ship while it is sailing may not MOVE later in the turn, even if he doesn't issue the SAIL order; sailing is considered to take the whole month.
-Also, units may not remain on guard while on board a sailing ship; they will have to reissue the GUARD 1 order to guard a region after sailing.
+Note that all units on board a ship while it is sailing will be charged movement points.
+Also, units may not remain on guard while in a ship that is moving; they will have to reissue the GUARD 1 order to guard a region after sailing.

 Ships get four movement points per turn.
 A ship can move from an ocean region to another ocean region, or from a coastal region to an ocean region, or from an ocean region to a coastal region.
 Ships may not sail through single hex land masses and must leave via the same side they entered or a side adjacent to that one.
 Ships can only be constructed in coastal regions.
 For a ship to enter any region only costs one movement point; the cost of two movement points for entering, say, a forest coastal region, does not apply.

 A ship can only move if the total weight of everything aboard does not exceed the ship's capacity.
 (The rules do not prevent an overloaded ship from staying afloat, only from moving.)
 Also, there must be enough sailors aboard (using the SAIL order), to sail the ship, or it will not go anywhere.
+The SAIL skill of the owner is counted automatically.
 Note that the sailing skill increases the usefulness of a unit proportionally; thus, a 1 man unit with level 5 sailing skill can sail a longboat alone.
 (See the section on skills for further details on skills.)
 The capacities (and costs in labor units) of the various basic ship types are as follows:

 This section is probably unimportant to beginning players, but it can be helpful for more experienced players.